Peru flag

-The postal code for Toro is 04840 in Arequipa, La Unión, Peru.
-The table below lists ZIP codes and postcodes for places within Toro.
+The Postal Codes (Códigos postales) for Toro is 04840 in La Unión, Arequipa, La Unión, Peru.
+The table below lists Postal Codes and postcodes for places within Toro.

 Postal Codes for Places in Toro